Find Affordable College Courses

 Baltimore, MD

 Loyola University Maryland did quite well in this year’s ranking of the most popular places for physics students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the large city of Baltimore, Loyola Maryland is a private not-for-profit college with a moderately-sized student population.
+Located in the large city of Baltimore, Loyola Maryland is a private not-for-profit school with a moderately-sized student population.

 Of the 2 students majoring in physics at Loyola Maryland, 50% are male and 50% are female.